dustinlyons/nixos-config/README.md

 I use it daily on my 🧑🏻‍💻 M1 Macbook Pro and an x86 PC in my home office.
 It also runs as a VM on your Mac.
 Many others have reported that it's working for them too.

-Check out the starter templates and step-by-step commands below to get started!
+Check out the step-by-step commands below to get started!

 ## Table of Contents
 - [Overview](#overview)